liamplatt/Car-Cimate-Control/README.md

 # Car-Cimate-Control
-An automatic climate control system design for a car, controlled via touchscreen.
+An automatic climate control system design for a car, controlled via touchscreen and ESP32 chip.